BHoM/documentation/docs/DevOps/Operating Procedures/Beta patching procedure.md

 A new branch from `main` for the repository to be patched should be made, with code written to resolve the bug and reviewed via a Pull Request in the usual manner without circumventing the standard code review procedures.
 The Pull Request must be tested thoroughly, ideally against any existing test procedure for that repository where available.
 Where a test procedure is not available, it is the Discipline Code Lead who is responsible for signing off on the Pull Request.
 Once the Pull Request is merged, DevOps will then carry out the following functions.

+## 5.1 - Patching `develop`

+The same branch (if not deleted) can be used to patch `develop` as well and ensure the bug fix is in both branches so alphas aren't affected either.
+Thie pull request can be handled in the usual fashion as it will be going into `develop` as part of that milestone and not need any special support.
+However, it is important that the bug fix is put into `develop` to prevent the patch being needed again at the end of the milestone when `develop` is merged into `main`.

 # 6 - Preparing the patch

 The following actions must be undertaken to prepare the beta patch.